-The CSP shall ensure that its designated Data Protection Point of Contact is easily reachable by Customers.
+The CSP shall take reasonable steps that its designated Data Protection Point of Contact is easily reachable by Customers.

 Provided that the Customer doesn't have the ability to do so, the CSP shall cooperate with the Customer to help the Customer to address any data subject rights requests made by a data subject to the Customer for access, rectification or erasure, complaints, the right to data portability, the right to restriction of processing or any implementation of data subject rights without undue delay.
-Where such requests are manifestly unfounded or excessive, or where such support cannot reasonably be provided, the CSP may charge the Customer a reasonable fee based on administrative costs, or refuse to act on the request.
+Where such requests are manifestly unfounded or excessive, or where such support cannot reasonably be provided consistent with the functionality of the CSP's Cloud Services, the CSP may charge the Customer a reasonable fee based on administrative costs or refuse to act on the request.
 This can occur e.g. because the CSP is not in a position to identify the personal data due to the nature of the Cloud Services, or because personal data has already been destroyed or anonymised in accordance with the Cloud Services Agreement.

-• [5.9.B] The CSP shall establish documented procedures assisting the Customer for fulfilling data subject requests, taking into account the nature of the processing.
+[5.10.B] CSP shall establish documented procedures assisting the Customer for fulfilling data subject requests, taking into account the nature of the processing.

-5.10 Cooperation with the Supervisory Authorities
+5.11 Cooperation with the Supervisory Authorities

-The CSP shall cooperate in good faith, in particular to ensure adequate and timely responses, with:
+The CSP shall cooperate in good faith, in particular to enable adequate and timely responses, with: